rcghpge/rcghpge/README.md

 - 🔭 **Current Focus**: Completing my degree, pursuing research at the undergraduate level, and conducting research and development with a focus on a broader scope.

-- 💻 **Aspirations**: Building cool stuff with cool peeps and contributing to society.
+- 💻 **Goals**: Building cool stuff with cool peeps and contributing to society.
 Appreciating the little things in life.
-Building a better world.
+Building toward a better world.

 - 🌱 **Learning**: Artifiical Intelligence, Data Science, Data Engineering, Machine Learning, Deep Learning, HPC, Quantum Science, Computing and Engineering, Computational Science, and Systems level Programming.